eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/xml_configuration.rst

 Before creating any entity, it's required to load XML files using ``Domain::loadXMLProfilesFile`` function.
-``createParticipant``, ``createPublisher`` and ``createSubscriber`` have a version that expects the profile name as an argument. *eProsima Fast RTPS* searches the XML profile using this profile name and applies the XML profile to the entity.
+``createParticipant``, ``createPublisher`` and ``createSubscriber`` have a version that expects the profile name as an argument. *eProsima Fast DDS* searches the XML profile using this profile name and applies the XML profile to the entity.

 .. literalinclude:: /../code/CodeTester.cpp